DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 ### Getting Journal Tables To Spawn
 As mentioned before, each journal entry has a specific objective that needs to be completed in order to unlock the next journal entry.
 But why does completing these objectives lead to new journal tables spawning?

-#### Lore Reasoning
+#### Lore Reasoning for Spawning Journal Tables
-Avernoth is essentially a magical labyrinth with m
+Avernoth is essentially a magical labyrinth with many rooms.
+As the player goes through each room's exit portal, they are teleported to another random room.

+If we want to find the Archmage's journal entries, then we have to retrace his footsteps / try to recreate the conditions under which he wrote the journal entries.
+This makes it much more likely that we will find the next journal entry.

 # Anatomy of a Journal Entry